cossacklabs/acra-engineering-demo/README.md

 # What is this?

-Acra Engineering demo illustrates how to integrate Acra data protection into your existing application.
-In examples below we use application that stores data in PostgreSQL database, and protects data with AcraServer.
+Acra Engineering Demo illustrates how to integrate Acra data protection into your existing application.
+Protecting data is completely transparent for the users and requires minimum changes of infrastructure.

 **Integrating Acra into any application contains 3 steps:**